BasicServer/FsFrontend/README.md

 # BasicFsExpress-Frontend
 Frontend SDK for BasicFsExpress

-This is only designed to work with [this backend](https://github.com/viridian035/BasicFsExpress).
+This is only designed to work with [this backend](https://github.com/viridian035/BasicFsExpress) using the example settings:
+- File prefix: `/file`
+- Directory prefix: `/dir``

 ## Usage
 ```TypeScript